 Your membership starts at Velvet.
 Unlock special offers as soon as you join

 We were really interested in going to eat and hang out at Rose.
 Rabbit.
-Lie. our last time in town but it never happened.
+Lie.
+Hopefully we’ll get a chance when it reopens.

 The nice thing about Identity points is that the Cosmopolitan is affiliated with Marriott Bonvoy and you can transfer your Identity points to Bonvoy points and vice versa.
 10 Identity Points convert to 8 Marriott Bonvoy Points, and 10 Marriott Bonvoy points convert to 4 Identity Points.

 The My Rewards program, also called Boarding Pass, is the loyalty program for the Station Casinos.
 These locations include:

 - Palms Casino Resort

 - Red Rock Casino, Resort & Spa

 - Green Valley Ranch, Resort, Casino & Spa